All Episodes

 Yes.

-Or at least how can we Yeah, we can.
+Or at least, how can we?

-Well number one, yes, we can.
+Well, number one, yes, we can.

 Well, yes.